kelseym/rad-container-service/docs/command.md

     - **true-value** - The string to use in the command line for a boolean input when its value is `true`.
 Some examples: "true", "T", "Y", "1", "--a-flag".
 Default: "true".
     - **false-value** - The string to use in the command line for a boolean input when its value is `false`.
 Some examples: "false", "F", "N", "0", "--some-other-flag".
 Default: "false".
     - **sensitive** - A boolean value.
 Set to `true` if you want the value of this parameter to be masked out in the UI and REST API responses.
 The value will still be present in the database and logs.
 Default: `false`.
+	- **multiple-delimmiter** - One of "quoted-space", "space", "comma", or "flag" (or null).
+This parameter will only be relevant if this input's value is provided by a [derived-input](#wrapper-inputs) with "multiple":true.
+When this input's value is replaced in the command-line string, the multiple-delimiter defines how multiple values will be separated.
+Values are as follows: "space" = space-delimited (e.g, `1 2`), "comma" = comma-delimited (e.g, `1,2`), "quoted-space" = space-delimited within single quotes (e.g, `'1 2'`), "flag" = delimited by "command-line-flag" + "command-line-separator" (e.g., `--flag=1 --flag=2`).
+Default: "space"
 - **outputs** - A list of outputs that will be used to upload files produced by the container.
 See [Command Outputs](#command-outputs).
     - **name** - The name of the output.
     - **description** - A human-friendly description of the output.